Nate Vance

 Nate Vance (born 1978) is an American veteran of the United States Marine Corps, and former volunteer combatant in the Russo-Ukrainian War.
-He is the first cousin of JD Vance, the 50th Vice President of the United States, and served four years in the U.S. Marine Corps before later volunteering to fight for Ukraine from 2022 to 2025.
+He is the first cousin of JD Vance, the 50th vice president of the United States, and served four years in the U.S. Marine Corps before later volunteering to fight for Ukraine from 2022 to 2025.

-In early 2025, after returning from the front lines, Nate Vance drew international media attention for interviews in which he openly criticized his cousin's and the Trump administration's stance on the war.
+In early 2025, after returning from the front lines, Vance drew international media attention for interviews in which he openly criticized his cousin's and the Trump administration's stance on the war.

 Early life and family

-Nate Vance is the son of James "Jim" Vance, maternal uncle of JD Vance, making Nate and JD first cousins.
+Nate Vance is the son of James “Jimmy” Vance, the maternal uncle of JD Vance, making Nate and JD first cousins.

-He is about six years older than JD Vance and, according to Nate, the two grew up knowing each other well through family summer vacations in their youth.
+According to Nate, the two grew up knowing each other well through family summer vacations in their youth.

 Vance spent part of his early life in Texas and later in California, where his immediate family settled, maintaining ties with his Ohio-based relatives.
 Little is publicly documented about his formal education; however, he enlisted in the U.S. Marine Corps at age 17 in 1995, suggesting he completed high school before beginning his military service.